AdobeDocs/learning-manager.en/help/migrated/kb/register-issue-external-user.md

    ![](assets/cp-internal-learner.png)

-1. Change the email address of the Learner or add *_old*&nbsp;to the existing email address.&nbsp;This will free up the email address.
+1. Change the email address of the Learner or add *_old* to the existing email address.
+This will free up the email address.

-   For example, If the email address of the Learner is *abc@adobe.com,*&nbsp;change it to *abc_old@adobe.com&nbsp;*
+   For example, If the email address of the Learner is *abc@adobe.com,* change it to *abc_old@adobe.com *

 1. Click **Save **to retain the changes made.